ujwalar27/StudyPilot-AI/README.md

- **🚀StudyPilot AI
+# 🚀 StudyPilot AI

- AI-Powered Personalized Learning Planner**
+## AI-Powered Personalized Learning Planner

 StudyPilot AI is a personalized learning platform that helps users turn their learning goals into structured and achievable study plans.

 Users provide their learning goal, current skill level, target deadline, and available study time.
-The application then generates a personalized learning roadmap and allows users to track tasks, monitor progress, manage multiple learning plans, and view learning insights.
+The application generates a personalized learning roadmap and allows users to track tasks, monitor progress, manage multiple learning plans, and view learning insights.

-**🎯 Problem Statement**
+---

+## 🎯 Problem Statement

 Many learners know what they want to learn but struggle to create a realistic learning schedule and consistently track their progress.

 StudyPilot AI addresses this problem by combining AI-powered study-plan generation with task tracking, progress monitoring, gamification, and learning analytics in one application.

-**💡 Solution**
+---

+## 💡 Solution

 StudyPilot AI transforms a learning goal into a structured learning journey.